-Variable Scaling Characteristics Makrolage Nominal Landkreis oder kreisfreie Stadt in Deutschland Micro location Ordinal Very good - good - average - moderate - poor - catastrophic Living /usable space Metric Living or usable space m 2 Plot size Metric Plot size of property in m 2 Year built Metric Year property built Layout Ordinal Very good - good - average - moderate - poor - catastrophic Condition Ordinal Very good - good - average -moderate - poor - catastrophic Saleability Ordinal Very good - good - average - moderate - poor - catastrophic Sub-property type Nominal Division of market segment into sub-segments Purchase price Metric Purchase price of property in Euros Rent Metric Contractual rent of property in Euros per m 2 possible, especially as a result of the Verordnung über die Grundsätze für die Ermittlung der Verkehrswerte von Grundstücken (Regulation on the Principles for Determining the Market Value of Property - abbreviated to ImmoWertV) and the Beleihungswertermittlungsverordnung (Regulation on the Determination of the Mortgage Lending Value - abbreviated to Bel-WertV).
+Variable Scaling Characteristics Makrolage Nominal Administration district or district-free town in Germany Micro location Ordinal Very good - good - average - moderate - poor - catastrophic Living /usable space Metric Living or usable space m 2 Plot size Metric Plot size of property in m 2 Year built Metric Year property built Layout Ordinal Very good - good - average - moderate - poor - catastrophic Condition Ordinal Very good - good - average -moderate - poor - catastrophic Saleability Ordinal Very good - good - average - moderate - poor - catastrophic Sub-property type Nominal Division of market segment into sub-segments Purchase price Metric Purchase price of property in Euros Rent Metric Contractual rent of property in Euros per m 2

+Substantive definitions of individual variables are coordinated with financial institutions via the contractual relationship between them and the vdp.
+In addition, property valuation in Germany is subject to strict regulations, which ensure that the valuation processes of individual institutions are harmonised to the greatest extent possible, especially as a result of the Verordnung über die Grundsätze für die Ermittlung der Verkehrswerte von Grundstücken (Regulation on the Principles for Determining the Market Value of Property - abbreviated to ImmoWertV) and the Beleihungswertermittlungsverordnung (Regulation on the Determination of the Mortgage Lending Value - abbreviated to BelWertV).
 Because the purchase prices and significant price-influencing characteristics of individual properties are determined in a uniform manner and because they are input into a uniform database structure, it is possible to analyse the data with the help of complex statistical procedures.